The Heightened Significance of Well-Conducted Referencing for NFP Recruitment

 - that the funds spent on the candidate are defendable

 But how can any NFP guarantee that a recruit will be a success?
 To be blunt, there really is no guarantee, but there are steps that can be taken to ensure an organization is as well-placed as it can be to make good hiring decisions.

 One of those steps is implementing a streamlined and robust reference checking process.
 After all, a candidate may be able to represent themselves well on paper or during an interview, but it’s the people who have worked with them previously that will be able to validate or question their claims.

-The reality is that many HR professionals in the NFP industry aren’t doing reference checking well, because they don’t have the recruitment resources of their corporate counterparts, they are relying on archaic, manual, phone-based methods of collecting feedback, and they have no way of guaranteeing the legitimacy of the referee they’re speaking to.
+The reality is that many HR professionals in the NFP industry are not reference checking well because they don’t have the recruitment resources of their corporate counterparts.
+Most are relying on archaic, manual, phone-based methods of collecting feedback, and they have no way of guaranteeing the legitimacy of the referee they’re speaking to.

 1. Candidates will lie to land a role

 Although we might like to think those looking to work in the NFP sector would be a reputable bunch, the desire to secure the dream job will often unfortunately outweigh moral values.